seng438-winter-2022/seng438-a3-group26/Assignment3-Report.md

 # 6 - Pros and Cons of Coverage Tools Used and Metrics Reported

+The coverage tool ultimately chosen by our team was EclEmma.
+Due to its ease of access within the eclipse environment and the instructions of this lab catered to this coverage tool, it was chosen as our group's tool.
+However, one drawback of this coverage tool is that condition coverage is not tracked by this tool, and thus our group replaced condition coverage with method coverage, which is tracked by this coverage tool.

 # 7 - Comparing Advantages and Disadvantages of Requirements-Based Test Generation and Coverage-Based Test Generation

 # 8 - Teamwork Allocation